 Bale emphasises the importance of women demanding from men that they do this work of identifying their healthy, masculine energy: so that the women can themselves let go of the reins, surrender fully to the masculine penetration, thereby allowing the healthy feminine energy to fill them completely - and overflow to the benefit of both the men and women.

-Both Anami and Bale speak of men's ability of deciding whether or not to ejaculate, and learn to channel the sexual energy into the whole body - to circulate the penetrative energy in their own body, whilst also filling the women.
-They both talk of women's need for a safe, harmonic and liberating experience of sexual intimacy - where the woman can allow herself complete surrender to the masculine penetration that lasts and lasts - while they feel seen, felt and taken care of - until they open to the orgasmic, explosive experience of emotions in need of release: leaving them nurtured and softer than ever before.
+Bale speaks of men's ability of deciding whether or not to ejaculate, and learn to channel the sexual energy into the whole body - to circulate the penetrative energy in their own body, whilst also filling the women.
+He talks of women's need for a safe, harmonic and liberating experience of sexual intimacy - where the woman can allow herself complete surrender to the masculine penetration that lasts and lasts - while they feel seen, felt and taken care of - until they open to the orgasmic, explosive experience of emotions in need of release: leaving them nurtured and softer than ever before.

 Both the man and woman can then experience the gift they need for themselves, and each other; with a more direct connection to the universal creative force we are all a part of - but do not learn how to channel into our lives.

-Effort and determination is needed for the deep dives into our darker sides, suppressed emotions, painful experiences, traumas, self-denying traits: if we wish to meet our partner on such a deep level as conveyed by Bale and Anami.
+Effort and determination is needed for the deep dives into our darker sides, suppressed emotions, painful experiences, traumas, self-denying traits: if we wish to meet our partner on such a deep level as conveyed by Bale.

-One of the more important aspects these two pillars communicate, is: it is no one's fault.
+One of the more important aspects communicated by Bale, is: it is no one's fault.
 It is not my fault if I do not freely let go of the reins that I have been taught to keep such a tight grip on - fearing not being safe and taken care of if letting emotions and expressions run free.
 It is not my man's fault if he has not, from early parts of his life, gotten to know his inner compass and dealt with inner fears and experiences of falling short.

 The conditionings around us have pushed our focuses in other directions.
 The conditions around us have hindered such teachings being a natural part of the knowledge and experiences when growing up into big boys and girls, rather than men and women firmly anchored in healthy feminine and masculine energies.